bitovi/academy/src/technology-consulting/5-communication.md

   - “Is there anything you’d like me to complete or document before I go?”
   - “Let me know if you need additional context about [handoff details].”
   - “Does my coverage plan work for everyone?”

+#### Explaining a delay in deliverables

+- **Purpose:** Communicate the delay, provide context, and maintain trust by being transparent.
+- **Audience:** People relying on the deliverable, such as clients, teammates, or managers.
+- **Content (main point):** The deliverable is delayed, but steps are being taken to minimize the impact and avoid future delays.
+- **Content (supporting details):**
+  - Briefly state the delay and its scope (e.g., “The feature originally due on Friday will now be completed by Wednesday”).
+  - Explain why the delay occurred, avoiding unnecessary technical jargon.
+  - Highlight steps being taken to resolve the issue and prevent similar delays in the future.
+- **Call to action:** Ask for input on adjusting timelines or priorities.
+For example:
+  - “Let me know if this impacts any critical dependencies, and we can discuss adjustments.”

 #### Addressing an ambiguous situation